deMachad0/pands-mywork/README.md

 Handling with Unicode UTF-8
 And using a readline() to extract the title of the book

+Note: Just the first chapter of the book was copied into the file.

 Week 08:

 Write a program called plottask.py that displays: